cloudflare/terraform-provider-cloudflare/docs/data-sources/load_balancer_pool.md

 - `account_id` (String) Identifier
 - `check_regions` (String) A list of regions from which to run health checks.
 Null means every Cloudflare data center.
-- `created_on` (String)
 - `description` (String) A human-readable description of the pool.
-- `disabled_at` (String) This field shows up only if the pool is disabled.
-This field is set with the time the pool was disabled at.
-- `enabled` (Boolean) Whether to enable (the default) or disable this pool.
-Disabled pools will not receive traffic and are excluded from health checks.
-Disabling a pool will cause any load balancers using it to failover to the next pool (if any).
 - `find_one_by` (Attributes) (see [below for nested schema](#nestedatt--find_one_by))
 - `latitude` (Number) The latitude of the data center containing the origins used in this pool in decimal degrees.
 If this is set, longitude must also be set.
 - `load_shedding` (Attributes) Configures load shedding policies and percentages for the pool. (see [below for nested schema](#nestedatt--load_shedding))
 - `longitude` (Number) The longitude of the data center containing the origins used in this pool in decimal degrees.
 If this is set, latitude must also be set.
-- `minimum_origins` (Number) The minimum number of origins that must be healthy for this pool to serve traffic.
-If the number of healthy origins falls below this number, the pool will be marked unhealthy and will failover to the next available pool.
-- `modified_on` (String)
 - `monitor` (String) The ID of the Monitor to use for checking the health of origins within this pool.
 - `name` (String) A short name (tag) for the pool.
 Only alphanumeric characters, hyphens, and underscores are allowed.
 - `notification_email` (String) This field is now deprecated.
 It has been moved to Cloudflare's Centralized Notification service https://developers.cloudflare.com/fundamentals/notifications/.
 The email address to send health status notifications to.
 This can be an individual mailbox or a mailing list.
 Multiple emails can be supplied as a comma delimited list.